 In FRIDA’s participatory grantmaking process, young feminist collectives get to read and learn about, as well as support, each other’s work.
 FRIDA’s participatory grantmaking process creates a peer movement space where young feminist collectives can experience a sense of collective agency by informing and directing funding priorities in their context, and by building relationships of mutuality and shared accountability with one another.
 Young feminist collectives get an opportunity to learn from each other’s realities and strategies and build on each other’s visions of organizing toward freedom and justice.
 Through this process, young feminist collectives can connect with diverse feminist movement solutions and approaches and deepen their knowledge about realities different from their own.
 A successful participatory grantmaking process for FRIDA would allow for an abundance of pathways, strategies and transformative feminist approaches to be in conversation with and inspire one another.

-If it fosters the right connections and exchange, a participatory grantmaking process can generate a space for young feminist collectives to recognize themselves as part of vibrant, expansive feminist movements where every group, initiative and action is contributing to one another and magnifying collective power.
+If it fosters the right connections and exchange, a participatory grantmaking process can generate a space for young feminist collectives to recognize themselves as part of vibrant, expansive feminist movements where every group, initiative and action is contributing to one another and therefore magnifying collective power.
 A meaningful participatory grantmaking process allows collectives to be in relationship with the outcome of their participation and witness not only the direct outcomes of their decision-making, but also how this ethos and practice could translate to feminist movement alliance.
 The movement building and exchange that FRIDA’s participatory decision-making process seeks to support have the potential to expand beyond FRIDA’s grantmaking process and to become embodied practices that young feminist collectives bring into their own communities.

 Holding space for the complexities